pinobatch/numism/docs/roadmap.md

 "Continue" is a conventional test framework.
 It runs the 10 tests that make up a stage and displays their results.

-1. Draw headings and test numbers
+1. A and B: Window slides in and out
-2. Draw all test names to $8400-$8DFF
+2. Up and down: Move cursor to test
-3. Draw all test results (pass or fail)
+3. Draw description of passed/failed test to window
-4. Move cursor to test
+4.
-5. Window slides in and out
+5. Define test pattern for add hl flags
-6. Draw description of passed/failed test to window
+6. Define test pattern for add sp flags
-7. Change between implemented stages (and redraw everything)
+7. Define test pattern for APU timer
 8.
 9.
 10. Make instruction timer